FernandoJMedina/amalgama-challenge/READme.md

 # About exercise 2 (State).

-Given the requirements I asume that you want to save the data in the browser meaning that you should user local or session storage in web.
+Given the requirements I asume that you want to save the data in the browser meaning that you should use local or session storage in web.

 In the side of mobile you can use AsyncStorage or Expo-Secure-Store for sensitive data, also you could use SQLite or Realm or other third party databases.